 If you're self-employed and investing in rental property, BTL mortgages are often easier to secure than residential mortgages because lenders can assess based on projected rental income.

 The key is preparation and transparency.
-Start gathering documents early, get your accounts in order, and approach lenders who specialize in self-employed lending.
+Start gathering documents early, get your accounts in order, and approach brokers who can place you with a lender who understands self-employed lending.

 📞 Need help with a self-employed mortgage?
 Call 01323 364432